daryllreillo/yelpcamp-web-project/README.md

 This is my first web project deployment.

 The project contains my current learnings on web development using HTML, CSS, Javascript, Node.js, Express, Mongo database, Git version control, Authentication, GeoCoding, Security Policies, Browser cookies, Session, and all the fine details for a production-ready web app.

+I will be using React.js for the project UI soon!